eclipse-hono/hono/site/documentation/content/concepts/tenancy.md

 ## Devices and Tenants

-All devices of Hono belong to exactly one tenant, so any data is sent in the context of the tenant a device belongs to.
-"Device" means here a logical entity consisting of a set of registry data.
-Usually a physical device will be created in Hono as exactly one logical device, and thus belongs to exactly one tenant.
+A physical device will usually be represented in Hono as an entity in the device registry, having a unique identity and belonging to exactly one tenant.
+All data sent from a device, as well as from the application to the device, is therefore treated as belonging to the corresponding tenant.

 The following diagram shows the relation between tenants, devices and their credentials: